darryltanzil/auto-zoom/README.md

 # FuZe Chrome Extension - (automatic zoom link opener)

 ## Description
-Developed for the NwHacks hackathon, FuZe attempts to automate a mundane problem that plagues university student and office worker alike- forgetting to open a zoom link.
+Developed for the NwHacks hackathon, FuZe attempts to automate a mundane problem that plagues university student and office worker alike in the pandemic era - forgetting to open a zoom link.

 ## Features